jedisct1/libsodium-doc/hashing/generic_hashing.md

 Unlike MD5, SHA-1, and SHA-256, this function is safe against hash length extension attacks.

+With a key, the function can be used as a PRF.

 BLAKE2b's salt and personalization parameters are accessible through the lower-level functions whose prototypes are defined in `crypto_generichash_blake2b.h`.